Why move from Last Touch to Incremental Metrics?

 Marketers are wising up and moving their metrics from Last Touch (LT) terms to Incremental (i) terms.
 Incrementality testing informs media's true contribution and produces trusted incremental metrics.

 This is done through test and control experimentation, proven to be the most accurate and reliable method to measure the contribution of each marketing channel.
-To assess incrementality, audiences are seperated into a test groups (exposed to the ads) and a control groups (suppressed from seeing the ads).
+To assess incrementality, audiences are separated into a test groups (exposed to the ads) and a control groups (suppressed from seeing the ads).
 The difference in conversion rates between a mirrored test and control audience informs incrementality for the media under test.

 Incrementality Applied to Your Cross-Channel Media Investment Decisions.